How the Entertainment Industry Uses 3D Printing for Faster Props, Costumes & Sets

 The Future of 3D Printing in Entertainment

-As 3D printing technology continues to improve, its role in entertainment is set to expand.
+As this printing technology continues to improve, its role in entertainment is set to expand.
 We can expect more detailed designs, quicker manufacturing, and new materials that make things look more real.
 This will further empower designers and storytellers to push creative boundaries.

 Final Thoughts